DataDog/documentation/content/en/serverless/guide/serverless_package_too_large.md

 ## Alternately use datadog-ci

 Depending on your use case, you may find it easier to use the `datadog-ci lambda instrument` command to work around issues with package sizes.
 The `datadog-ci lambda instrument` command configures the same instrumentation as serverless-plugin-datadog.
-You can find documentation for this command in the [datadog-ci repo][9].
+For more information, see the [datadog-ci repo][9].

 ## Get help